lino-framework/book/docs/dev/newbies/prerequisites.rst

 When you want to become a Lino developer, there is a first requirement that might sound hard for those who never tried it: you need to say goodbye to Windows and move on to Linux.
-We don't discuss about this question, but we will help you with the move.
+Welcome to the world of free software.

 Lino itself has no specific OS requirements, but on proprietary operating systems you are likely to encounter problems that are not our business.
 For example some dependencies are more difficult to install on these systems.
 If you are using Windows as your primary OS, we recommend to switch to Ubuntu before going on.

+You can remain in the Windows or Mac world and still be useful to Lino, e.g. as a trainer or analyst or consultant, but you won't be a *developer*.

 Python